SublimeLinter/SublimeLinter/linter_methods.rst

 .. code-block:: python

     def cmd(self):
-        """Return a tuple with the command line to execute."""
+        """Return a list with the command line to execute."""

         result = [self.executable_path, '--jslint', '--stdin']